Close

 How to Raise a Well-Behaved Child Without Suppressing their Personality?

-If a parent wants their child to be well-behaved and accommodating, and at the same time, to develop and grow into a full-fledged individual, it is important to use upbringing methods based on the theory of attachment, as it doesn’t create stress for the child.
-On the contrary, it rather maintains their feeling of security and a good relationship.
+If you want your child to be well-behaved and accommodating, and at the same time, to develop and grow into a full-fledged individual, use upbringing methods based on the theory of attachment, as it doesn’t create stress for the child.
+Instead, it maintains their feeling of security and a good relationship.

 Contents: